fourtf/chatterino/README.md

 # Chatterino

 This is an early build of my twitch chat client.
-Some key features are missing and will be added later, those include:
+Some features are missing or are unfinished, those include:

 - selecting text
-- correct gif emote animation speed
-- oauth login dialog

-For now you will have to make a file called "login.ini" containing your twitch username and oauth passcode:

-    username=<your username>
-    oauth=<your oauth key>

-Since there are no controls for it yet, use: `CTRL + T` to create a new split, `CTRL + W` to close the selected split and `CTRL + R` to change the current selected split's channel.

-Settings are accessible through `CTRL + P`
+The mobile versions are currently broken and it's probably best to just unload the projects in Visual Studio.